When purchasing a new pack, one of the biggest concerns you may have is what size to purchase.

 Selecting a School Backpack

 The ideal size for a school backpack can depend on the student, their size and their grade level.
-Younger children can typically carry a smaller backpack with a capacity of less than 20 liters, since they only need to place lunch items and papers in their backpack.
-Older children and adult students are likely to need a bigger bag for school that can accommodate textbooks as well as a laptop, snacks and personal items.
+Younger children can typically carry a smaller backpack with a capacity of less than 20 liters.
+This since they only need to place lunch items and papers in their backpack.
+Older children and adult students are likely to need a bigger bag for school.
+It needs to accommodate textbooks as well as a laptop, snacks and personal items.

 Finding a Pack for Traveling